shellyw8542/sep11-freedom-project/tool/learning-log.md

 * Getting started had a test that you will need to "run npm" with
 * It kept showing me an error on the JSON
 * Decide to look at the backup tool (Aframe)
-* Getting start for A-frame was pretty simple and jsbin friendly.
+* Getting started for A-frame was pretty simple and jsbin friendly.
 * Aframe needs to have <script> before the <a-scene>
 11/13/2023:
 * Discussed with Shubata about what do to for the freedom project